hackercouch/hackercouch/README.md

 HackerCouch uses Jekyll Collections, which is a feature I really like.
 Hosted on github-pages, duh.
-Builds will use travis, as soon as I get time.
+Builds use travis, and make sure that the site has proper html before its deployed

 # LICENSE